Predictive LTV Walkthrough

 To get a better sense for what exactly the model's projection represent, let's zoom in on a few cohorts.

-In our example report above, here is the cohort of customers who placed their first orders in December 2020:
+In our example report, here is the cohort of customers who placed their first orders in May 2024:

 Because we only have data from the same month in which first orders were made (or "0" months since the first order), the majority of this row is projections of LTV.

-- The first predictive cell ($76) shows the LTV model's projection of the average accumulated sales for this cohort by the end of April, which is the first month after the cohort's first orders.
-Note that even though this cell is a projection for April, it's in a different column than the Dec 2020 cohort's projection for April.
+- The first predictive cell ($1,164) shows the LTV model's projection of the average accumulated sales for this cohort by the end of October, which is the first month after the cohort's first orders.

-- The last (or fifth) predictive sell ($96) shows the LTV model's projection of the average accumulated sales for this cohort by the end of August, which is the fifth month after the cohort's first orders.
-Again, note how much further this project extends beyond the Oct 1 to Apr 1 date range of the report.
+- The last (or sixth) predictive sell ($994) shows the LTV model's projection of the average accumulated sales for this cohort by the end of March 2025, which is the sixth month after the cohort's first orders.
+Note how much further this project extends beyond the Mar 1 to Oct 1 date range of the report.

 How report settings work with predictive data